Layr-Labs/eigenlayer-docs/docs/eigenlayer/rewards-claiming/rewards-claiming-overview.md

 ## Rewards v2 (currently in Tesnet)

 The EigenLayer Improvement Proposal (ELIP-001) outlines enhancements to the rewards system under the Rewards v2 framework.
 These enhancements focus on these key areas:
 1. Operator Directed Rewards: AVSs can now direct performance-based rewards to specific Operators using custom logic.
 This allows rewards to be distributed based on work completion, quality or other parameters determined by the AVS, allowing flexible and tailored incentives.
 Operators registered to AVSs for the specified duration are eligible.
-This approach enables customization and diverse reward mechanisms that can be attributed on chain, aligning incentives with Operator contributions.
+This approach enables customization and diverse reward mechanisms that can be attributed on-chain, aligning incentives with Operator contributions.
 2. Variable Operator Fees for AVS Rewards: Operators can now set their per-AVS fee rate on AVS rewards to any amount from 0% to 100%, deviating from the 10% default split.
 Changes to this split take effect after a 7-day activation delay.
 The ability to set a variable split per-AVS allows Operators to align their fee structures with their economic needs and the complexity and diversity of AVS demands.
 3. Variable Operator Splits for Programmatic Incentives: Operators can set their split of Programmatic Incentives to any amount from 0% to 100%, so that Operators have flexibility in determining the appropriate take rate.
 Changes to this split take effect after a 7-day activation delay.
 These splits integrate seamlessly with the existing reward distribution model, ensuring that stakers delegating to Operators benefit proportionately.
 4. Batch rewards claiming for stakers and Operators, allowing a gas efficient way to claim on behalf of multiple earners in a single transaction.